 - If you want to pay by cheque or postal order then please use our Contact page and tell us that this is what you want to do.
 We can then get back to you with what you will need to do next.

-Our Doncaster Conservatives Federation will be able to see all new joiners who live in the parliamentary constituencies of Doncaster Central or Don Valley, and they will hear from us in due course.
+Our Doncaster Conservative Federation will be able to see all new joiners who live in the parliamentary constituencies of Doncaster Central, Doncaster North, or Don Valley, and they will hear from us in due course.

 Terms and conditions for joining us